CDECatapult/NGSI-import/README.md

 <a name="def-introduction"></a>
 ## Introduction

-This project is part of the EU H2020 [SynchroniCity](https://synchronicity-iot.eu) project and it is an add on for the [SynchroniCity IoT Data Marketplace](https://github.com/caposseleDigicat/SynchroniCityDataMarketplace).
+This tool is part of the EU H2020 [SynchroniCity](https://synchronicity-iot.eu) project and it is an add on for the [SynchroniCity IoT Data Marketplace](https://github.com/caposseleDigicat/SynchroniCityDataMarketplace).

-- You will find the source code of this project in GitHub [here](https://github.com/caposseleDigicat/NGSI-import)
+- You will find the source code of this tool in GitHub [here](https://github.com/caposseleDigicat/NGSI-import)

-Thanks to this component you will be able to import data sources specification directly on the IoT Data Marketplace.
-This project reads from a file a list of NGSI pairs [Entity Type]
+Thanks to this tool you will be able to import data sources specification directly on the IoT Data Marketplace.
+This tool reads from a file a list of NGSI pairs [Entity Type]
 [Entity ID] and creates the respective data source specification on the marketplace.

 <a name="def-build"></a>